 Apple admitted that the Mac Pro’s design severely limits what the company can do with the machine in terms of upgrades, and that, as Apple VP Phil Schiller puts it, they are “completely rethinking” the Mac Pro.

 The next Mac Pro will be better able to support the latest CPU and GPU tenologies, according to Apple.
-But you’ll have to wait until next year for the new, redesigned Mac Pro to make its appearance.
+But you’ll have to wait until next year for the new, redesigned Mac Pro to make its appearance—Apple said that the new Mac Pro won’t be available until 2019.

 In the meantime, should you buy the Mac Pro that’s currently available?
 If you are doing professional work and require extreme multi-processing capability, and you’re using a old pre-2013 Mac Pro or an older iMac, you’ll definitely see a performance boost with the current Mac Pro.
 But you also should consider an iMac Pro.